AlmeroSteyn/AlmeroSteyn.github.io/_posts/2016-02-19-angular15-component-typescript.markdown

 date:   2016-02-19 19:52:21 -0200
 categories: angularJS1.5 component typescript
 ---
+*Refers to AngularJS v1.5.0.*

-This article assumes that you already know what is new in AngularJS 1.5 with regards to building component directives and that you have already looked at creating AngularJS elements in TypeScript.
+This article assumes that you already know what is new in AngularJS 1.5 with regards to building component directives and that you have already looked at creating AngularJS elements in
+<a href="http://www.typescriptlang.org/" target="_blank">TypeScript</a>.

 At the time of writing this, I had just embarked on my first attempt to create applications in AngularJS using TypeScript.
 All was going reasonably well until I started refactoring my